jinc0930/Clue/README.md

 # Clue
-## How to compile
-1. Clone this repository and execute `mingw32-make` or just `make` command in the terminal.
-2. If the compilation is successfull now you can execute the output file "clue.exe" in the same directory.
-To run the file, simply type `./clue.exe` in the terminal.

-## Graphics version
-WIP

-1. You need to install [raylib](https://www.raylib.com), `make` and a c99 compiler like gcc.
-You can skip all of this in case you already have it by using MSYS2 or any other way.
-For unix systems: [raylib on macOs](https://github.com/raysan5/raylib/wiki/Working-on-macOS), [raylib on linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
-2. Clone this repository and execute `mingw32-make graphics` or just `make graphics` command in the terminal.
-3. Some adjustments in the `Makefile` may be needed depending where you installed raylib.
-I recommend you changing the `RAYLIB_PATH` and `COMPILER_PATH` variables in the `Makefile` accordingly.
-4. To run the file, simply type `./graphics/clue.exe` in the terminal.

-## Tests
-Compile and test by executing `mingw32-make test && ./test` or on unix systems `make test && ./test`

 ## About
 In this game, the board consists of nine rooms, each has four pointers to it's north, south, east and west.
 If there is no room in one of the directions, that pointer will point to null.
 The nine rooms are set on a 3*3 grid, with their name